21centuryweather/21st-Century-Weather-Software-Wiki/gadi/quarto.md

 ![alt text](images/quarto-file.png)

 **YAML header**: The file starts with a YAML header that contains metadata about the document, such as the title, author, date, and output format.
 This header is enclosed in `---` lines.
-For a simple file it might only includes the title and output format but it can also include other options particularly if you are using a journal template.
+For a simple file it might only include the title and output format, but it can also include other options -- particularly if you are using a journal template.

-The indentation is important, it will not run if their is a extra space or a tab in the header.
+The indentation is important, it will not run if there is an extra space or tab in the header.

 **Text**: The text is written in markdown, which is a lightweight markup language that allows you to format text using simple syntax.
 You can use headings, lists, links, images, and other formatting options.
 In quarto it is also possible to add Latex equations and citations.
 In the example above, we reference a figure using `@fig-polar`, the label of the figure that is defined in the code chunk.
 Similarly it is possible to reference tables and equations using their labels.
 For citations, you will need to add a bibliography file in the YAML header (a `.bib` file), and use the `@citation-key` syntax to reference the citations in the text.
 Check the quarto documentation about [citations](https://quarto.org/docs/get-started/authoring/vscode.html#citations) and [cross-references](https://quarto.org/docs/get-started/authoring/vscode.html#cross-references) for more details.